-[Grading] Attendance(%), Report(%), Presentation(%)
+Grading Attendance(%), Report(%), Presentation(%)

-[Course Goals] To understand the limit of resources and effect of material use to environment. and to understand the basic theory to make environmental-friendly infrastructures from the view point of materials use.
+[Course Goals] To understand the limit of resources and effect of material use to environment, and to understand the basic theory to make environmental-friendly infrastructures from the view point of materials use.

-Theme Class number of times Description Guidance 1 Object of the Course, Grading and Goals product of materials and impact to environment 1 Product of cement, steel, concrete CO2 product and its influence recycle and reuse of 3 Recycle and reuse of steel, metals, concrete, asphalt, plastics Technology materials 3 development of construction materials deterioration of 1 Mechanism of deterioration of concrete structures: carbonation, salt attack, concrete structures 1 alkali-aggregate reaction Maintenance and retrofit methods deterioration of steel 1 Mechanism of deterioration of steel structures: corrosion, fatigue Maintenance structures 1 and retrofit methods deterioration of 1 Mechanism of deterioration of composite structures: Maintenance and retrofit composite structures 1 methods life-cycle assessment 1 Life-cycle assessment of structures considering initial cost as well as of structures 1 maintenance cost topics and discussion 2 Recent topics on construction materials and discussion presentation by Procentation by students on the individual tension Discussion - with the indistudents and 4 Presentation by students on the individual topics Discussion on the topics. discussion / feedback "Feedback" at the last class
+Theme Class number of times Description Guidance 1 Object of the Course, Grading and Goals product of materials and impact to environment 1 Product of cement, steel, concrete CO2 product and its influence recycle and reuse of 3 Recycle and reuse of steel, metals, concrete, asphalt, plastics Technology materials 3 development of construction materials deterioration of 1 Mechanism of deterioration of concrete structures: carbonation, salt attack, concrete structures 1 alkali-aggregate reaction Maintenance and retrofit methods deterioration of steel 1 Mechanism of deterioration of steel structures: corrosion, fatigue Maintenance structures 1 and retrofit methods deterioration of 1 Mechanism of deterioration of composite structures: Maintenance and retrofit composite structures 1 methods life-cycle assessment 1 Life-cycle assessment of structures considering initial cost as well as of structures 1 maintenance cost topics and discussion 2 Recent topics on construction materials and discussion presentation by Presentation by students on the individual topics Discussion on the topics. students and 4 "Feedback" at the last class discussion / feedback recuback at the fast class